 It can be daunting to choose cabinet fixtures for someone you do not know.

-Do some research into listings that are selling in your neighborhood and see what style the kitchens and bathrooms are.
-Try to mimic that when redoing yours, and your home should sell quickly.
+Do some research into listings selling in your neighborhood and see what style the kitchens and bathrooms are.
+Then, try to mimic that when redoing yours, and your home should sell quickly.

 What can I do to spruce up the kitchen?What can I do to spruce up the kitchen?